LaunchPlatform/beanhub-cli/docs/docs/commands/format.md

 The main purpose of the format command is to format Beancount files.
 It reads and parses the Beancount file as a syntax tree, then transforms it and eventually outputs it back as a Beancount file.
 This process also provides a great opportunity to perform extra transformation to the tree, such as renaming an account or currency.
-Therefore, we also implement account and currency renaming in this command.
+Therefore, we implement account and currency renaming in this command.

 To rename an account, you can pass in `--rename-account <from> <to>` to the format command.
 You can also use `-ra` for short.
 For example, to rename `Liabilities:CreditCard:AmericanExpress` to `Liabilities:CreditCard:Amex`, you can simply run this: